AnjaGuillory/GoBowl/GroupProject/Docs/TestPlan.md

 | Actual Result | Not possible to enter negative numbers with UI widget |
 | Pass/fail Info | Test passes if system displays "invalid input" dialog or UI widget disallows negative numbers |

+### 2.2 Automated Unit Test Cases

+Instrumented Android test cases are being used for unit testing.
+Note that these tests need to run on an actual device or emulator.

+As of TestPlan.md V3, An inital unit test for the BowlingSystem.login() method has been created.
+A run configuration has been created to execute the tests.

+To run the tests, select Run->Run...->BowlingSystemTest.
+Next choose your device or emulator.
+Results will be shown in the Run dialog.
+Note that these unit tests do not currently show coverage.